tuvo1106/earthbound/README.md

 - Define virtual properties on schemas
 - Utilize document/aggregation middleware to control flow of data
 - Use built-in and custom validators
+- Authenticate users and manage passwords
+  - Encrypt passwords in database with bcrypt hashing function

 ### Views